Data Driven Design: Quercus Record Store (D3:QRS)

-Criteria for Application
+Criteria for application:

-- Instructor project reports evaluating impact of the redesign using analytic data
+- Instructor project reports evaluating impact of the redesign using analytic data.

 Use of Funds

-- personal development activities (e.g. conference attendance, fees)
+- personal development activities (e.g. conference attendance, fees).

-- software or hardware purchases
+- software or hardware purchases.

-- TA/RA support for course design/scholarly activity
+- TA/RA support for course design/scholarly activity.

 The review committee will consider proposals based on Data-Driven Design: Quercus Analytics Funding Rubric.
 Recommended proposals will be forwarded to the Office of the Vice-Provost, Innovations in Undergraduate Education for final review and approval.

-Other Application Details
+Other Application Details:

 - Instructors are asked to contact firstname.lastname@example.org for consultation on application process.

-Confirmation of acceptance of successful proposals will be received via email/letter from the Office of the Vice-Provost, Innovations in Undergraduate Education by November 18, 2021.
+Prior to approval, successful applicants will be asked to provide further documentation indicating endorsement of the department chair.
+Confirmation of acceptance of successful proposals will be received via email/letter from the Office of the Vice-Provost, Innovations in Undergraduate Education.